adamsilver/fdpb/03-Book-A-Flight.md

 This field uses the `fieldset` and `legend` elements to group the 3 inputs together.
 Like any other input that uses the fieldset, it provides context for the labels within.
 In this case, without ‘Date of birth’, ‘Day’, ‘Month’ and ‘Year’ would be ambiguous.

 Some versions of iOS won't show the numeric keyboard, even if you use `type="number"`.
-The `pattern` attribute fixes this problem[^filament] which is why we've included it in each of the inputs above.
+The `pattern` attribute fixes this problem[^7] which is why we've included it in each of the inputs above.

 #### Auto-tabbing

-Some websites automatically move focus from one box to the other, once the correct *amount* of characters have been typed.
+Some websites automatically move focus from one field to the other, once the correct *amount* of characters have been entered.
 This is a usability failure, which we'll discuss in the next chapter.

 ### Finding dates in a calendar

-In the case of booking a flight users are niether dealing with a memorable date nor one found in a document.
+In the case of booking a flight, users are neither dealing with a memorable date nor one found in a document.
 When booking flights, we often orientate ourselves around day and week.
-To mimic this, we'll need a more convenient solution than three text boxes.
-We need to use a date picker.
+To mimic this, we'll need a more convenient solution than 3 text boxes.
+We need a calendar, or what's commonly known as a date picker.

 Interfaces that try to solve too many problems at once cause problems.
-If we try to convey, for example, price and availability, inside a calendar, this would result in a busy interface that overloads the user.
-That is, unless the user has a super-sized screen, but not everyone has one of those.
+The primary need for the calendar is to select a date.
+If we try to convey, for example, price and availability inside the calendar too, this would result in a busy interface that overloads the user.
+Unless the user has a super-sized screen, but not everyone has one of those.

-We'll use the One Thing Per Page technique by first letting users choose a date, without the context of price and availability.
+Instead, we'll first let users choose a date unencumbered, without the distraction of price and availability.
 Then later, we'll give them the extra context they need to choose the right flight for them.

 #### Date input

 Before HTML5, we always had to build our own date picker using Javascript.
-We know this is an complex endeavour  because we had to consider the host of requirements needed to create an inclusive autocomplete component above.
+We know this is a complex task because we had to consider the breadth of requirements when we creates the autocomplete component earlier.

 Mobile browsers that support HTML5&mdash;nowadays, that's most&mdash;have `input type="date"`.
 This is useful because: